philippzhuravlev/Assignment6/README.md

 - More exemplary ASTs (statements 7-9) by mimicking statements 1-6
 - Finished the implementation of printStatement

-## Assignment 6b: Control Flow + Optional Task
+## Assignment 6b: Control Flow

 Then we worked on the java control flows, including a decision-making statement (if-then-else) and the optional looping statement (a while loop).
-There are no booleans, so true/false statements are positive/negative INTs respectively
+There are no booleans, so true/false statements are positive/negative INTs

-- First we created a while loop java file
+First we created a while loop java file
   - Implemented type checking (in ProgramTypeVisitor)
   - Looping logic via recursion of visit() method (in ProgramExecutorVisitor)

-- OPTIONAL TASK: Then we created IfThenElse java file
+## Assignment 6b: Optional Task
+Then we created IfThenElse java file.
+This was modelled after the while loop file, though needed the statement to be split between a thenStatement and an elseStatement
-  - Implemented misc visit() in ProgramVisitor and Shortcut
+  - Implemented misc visit() method in ProgramVisitor and Shortcut
   - Then implemented type checking in a similar vein as while loop (also in ProgramTypeVisitor)
-  - Then if then else logic (by simply using if else) (also in ProgramExecutorVisitor)
+  - After that, we implemented the if-then-else logic, by simply assigning the condition and statements into Java's if else structure (also in ProgramExecutorVisitor)
-  - Lastly, created a "serializer" that writes the actual "if ( [condition] ) { [thenStatement] } else { [elseStatement] }" (in ProgramSerializerVisitor)
+  - Lastly, created a "serializer" that writes out the actual "if ( [condition] ) { [thenStatement] } else { [elseStatement] }", also build like the while loop (in ProgramSerializerVisitor)
-  - Added associated tests
+  - Added associated tests, which run without issues

 ## Testing